u39kun/ambari-grafana/README.md

 Use **ambari-grafana** to visualize metrics exposed via Ambari in Grafana.
 The following service metrics are supported as of now: HDFS, YARN, HBase, Storm, Kafka, Flume, Accumulo, and Ambari Metrics

+---

+NOTE: Development of Ambari Grafana plugin has moved to: https://github.com/apache/ambari/tree/trunk/ambari-metrics/ambari-metrics-grafana

+This repository is no longer actively maintained.

+---

 *This has been tested with Ambari 2.1.2/2.2.0 + HDP 2.3.*

 **ambari-grafana** is licensed under the Apache License, Version 2.0.